What Are Migraines?

-A migraine aura can happen either before a migraine hits or with the migraine.1 Typically, it presents with visual symptoms, but it can also cause other disturbances.
+A migraine aura can happen either before a migraine occurs or with the migraine.
+Typically, it presents with visual symptoms but can also cause other disturbances.

 Types of Headaches

-- Tension-type: As one of the most common types of headaches, tension headaches are often triggered by factors such as poor sleep, stress, muscle strain, and anxiety.
-It typically presents as pain behind the eyes and in the back and neck.2
+- Tension-type: As one of the most common types of headaches, tension headaches are often caused by factors such as poor sleep, stress, muscle strain, and anxiety.
+It typically presents as pain behind the eyes and in the back and neck.

-- Cluster headaches: These painful headaches tend to occur in clusters for anywhere from days to months, with a month or more of pain-free periods.
+- Cluster headaches: These painful headaches tend to occur in clusters.
+They may last for a few days or a few months, with a month or more of pain-free periods.
 These headaches are triggered by the dilation of blood vessels that pressure the trigeminal nerve.
-Some experts believe irregularities in the hypothalamus might cause it.2
+Some experts also believe irregularities in the hypothalamus might cause it.

 - Hemicrania: This type is a one-sided, daily headache without a cause.
 Other symptoms can include nausea, sensitivity to light, watery eyes, and congestion.

-On the other hand, migraines are a primary disorder where a headache is one of many symptoms.
+One characteristic that sets migraine headaches apart from other types of headaches is that migraines are more than a “type” of headache.
+Migraine headaches are a primary disorder where a headache is one of many symptoms.